QueenieCplusplus/PPP/README.md

 PPP provides data-link connection between 2 routers, it can provide authentication, encryption, and compression.

+And PPTP (point to point tunneling protocol) is for hosts, not for 2 routers ~

 # LCP (Layer2) to establish Link

 LCP, Link Control Protocol to establish, configure, and test the link as well as negotiate settings, options and the use of features.